tabatkins/kdlpy/README.md

 	when printed with scientific notation.
 	Should only be set to "e" or "E".

-	Like the previous options, this only has an effect on kdlpy objects;
+	Like the previous options, this only has an effect on kdl-py objects;
 	native Python numbers are printed as normal for Python.

 ## Full API Reference